So you answered the door and it was an ‘Enforcement Agent’. What...

 Will my boss find out that I’m in debt?

-But on top of this is the concern of employment.
-Can your manager find out?
-Can you get sacked for being in debt?
-What if you don’t want them to know?
+But what if other people – such as our boss – could find out about our debts?
+Could you get sacked for being in debt?
+What if you don’t want them or anyone else to know?

-There are very few jobs that require a pristine credit rating and unless you work in the financial sector – say in a bank or you’re a chartered accountant – it’s highly unlikely that your employer will ever carry out a credit check on you.
+Fortunately, there are very few jobs that require a pristine credit rating.
+Unless you work in the financial sector – say in a bank or you’re a chartered accountant – it’s highly unlikely that your employer will ever carry out a credit check on you.

 All county court judgments (CCJs) and administration orders are recorded on the Register of Orders Judgments and Fines, and all insolvencies can be searched for on the Insolvency Service website.
 However its very unlikely they would come across this information unless specifically searching for it and they would have to pay for detailed specifics.